 Did you know that every year roughly 100,000 LLCs are formed in the state of Florida?
-The reason so many people take an interest in forming an LLC in Florida is thanks to the low operating costs and booming economy.
+The reason so many people take an interest in forming a limited liability company in Florida is thanks to the low operating costs and booming economy.

 If you’re one of those people wanting to learn how to create an LLC in Florida, you might want to consider creating an LLC operating agreement as part of the process.
 This will help you organize your company and manage your operations.